pranab/whakapai/matumizi/README.md

 3. Code usage example

-Here is some example code that uses all 5 modules
+Here is some example code that uses all 5 modules.
+You can find lots of examples in [another repo](https://github.com/pranab/avenir/tree/master/python/app) of mine.
+There the imports are direct and not through the package matmizi

 	import sys
 	import math